PascalCorpsman/kraft_examples/001_Compound/Readme.md

-This is the most Basic Example that someone can think of.
+This Example shows how to setup a rigidbody that contains multiple shapes and how to manipulate its centre of mass.

 ![](preview.png)